Pytonballoon810/Seminar-paper-AI-2022/README.md

 ### Solutions/Workarounds

-Possible solutions for solving the AI-migration-problem could be to migrate the game itself to python using a python game rendering library like pygame or further investigate in the GameMaker language (GML)  to read the generate weight data for the neural network and process it for the enemy object to use it.
+<p style='text-align: justify;'>Possible solutions for solving the AI-migration-problem could be to migrate the game itself to python using a python game rendering library like pygame or further investigate in the GameMaker language (GML)  to read the generate weight data for the neural network and process it for the enemy object to use it.
 As a short term fix the “trained AI state” has been hardcoded to how the AI would play if the neural net was trained perfectly.
 The “untrained AI state” is coded in properly as it just relies on randomly picking a legal move to execute.
 There also was the problem of Tensorflow not accepting the custom environment given to it.